antibodies-online/bootstrap-email/README.md

 ## Installation

-Omnipay is installed via [Composer](http://getcomposer.org/).
 To install, add it to your `composer.json` file:

 ```json
 {